-SSA simplified the SSI program (70 FR 6340) by generally eliminating clothing from the definition of income and from the definition of in-kind support and maintenance, effective February 7, 2005.
+SSA simplified the SSI program (Federal Register vol. 70, no. 24, pp. 6340-6345) by generally eliminating clothing from the definition of income and from the definition of in-kind support and maintenance, effective February 7, 2005.

-if someone pays an individual's medical bills or offers free medical care, or if the individual receives money from a social services agency that is a repayment of an amount he or she previously spent, that value is not considered income to the individual.
+However, not everything an individual receives is considered to be income.
+Generally, if the item received cannot be used as, or to obtain, food or shelter, it will not be considered as income.
+For example, if someone pays an individual's medical bills or offers free medical care, or if the individual receives money from a social services agency that is a repayment of an amount he or she previously spent, that value is not considered income to the individual.
 In addition, some items that are considered to be income are excluded when determining the amount of an individual's benefit (see Box 1).